lpparente/COMP100/Module 2.md

 }
 ```

-**Quick note:** You don't always have to work with Else and Else If statements.
-However, some rules must always be followed:
+**Quick note:** You don't always have to work with else and else if statements.
+Just use your best judgement and do whatever is best for the problem you are tring to solve.

-- If used, Else's must always come after If's.
-- When Else If's are used, there MUST BE a last Else to close the block.
-Otherwise an error will occur.

-As you can see, Else and Else If statements enrich our code, allowing us to be more efficient programmers.
-If you were able to easily understand the If statement, you probably noticed that there is not much difference between the two.
-However, it may need some practice for the concept to be fully grasped.
+As you can see, else and else if statements enrich our code, allowing us to be more efficient programmers.
+If you were able to understand if statements easily, you probably noticed that there is not a lot of difference between the two.
+However, it may need some practice to fully understand the whole concept.

 By the end of this lesson, this is what your code should look like: